The Final Crusade

 The volatile struggle between Israel and the surrounding Arab states has created a dynamic tension that agitates the wellspring of the human psyche.
 But, like a magnetic vortex of immeasurable power, the negativity of the combined unhappiness and discontent of the world gravitates back to this place where it all began.
 The pressure, which has been building up since the last great flood that devastated the ancient world, is periodically released through the world psyche as shock waves manifesting as earthquakes, catastrophe, revolution and periods of civil unrest.
 Existence is a war of attrition, the meeting place of extraordinary forces that continually break up the structures that threaten to choke the harmonious flow of life.
 The cyclic movement of seasonal change performs this task as part of the natural way of things.
 War and destruction is the way in which humanity parallels the same process.
 It’s an endless process of death and rebirth until, through Grace, something happens to an individual that signals it’s time for a final reckoning.

 The final crusade is the reckoning for the world and will be instigated by religious conflict and violence – but with far greater consequences for the future of the human race.
-Tension and provocation due to the atomic threat posed by Middle Eastern states and provinces will be the external catalyst for the nuclear destruction of western civilisation.
+Tension and provocation due to the atomic threat posed by Middle Eastern states and provinces will be the external catalyst to initiate the final countdown and destruction of western civilisation.
 No one can say exactly when this will happen.
 The only certainty is that it’s coming; and there’s nothing anyone can do to prevent it.
 However, for the individual man or woman, the final crusade is ultimately an inner battle and begins when the belief in the world has been shattered.
 This is an intensely personal experience, often triggered by traumatic events that penetrate the mind structure of an individual and instigate a profound change of life.
 The challenge is then to confront the sentinel of ignorance, which is the pain of living past: the build-up of all the emotional negativity and unhappiness gathered since birth.